 - If needed, we provide a Learning Mentor or teaching assistant to support children with complex SEND who find playtime more challenging

-We also ensure that children who would find such an approach beneficial have jobs and responsibilities
+- We also ensure that children who would find such an approach beneficial have jobs and responsibilities at lunchtime

 Approaches to Teaching and Learning